A clean layout featuring examples of minimalist and fine-line small tattoo designs, styled as an expert informational guide.

 How long does a small tattoo take to heal?

-The outer surface of the skin usually closes and heals within 2 to 3 weeks.
-However, the deeper layers of skin take around 4 to 6 weeks to fully settle.
-Because micro tattoos cause minimal trauma to the skin, they tend to heal much quicker than heavy, shaded pieces.
+The outer surface of a small tattoo closes within 2 to 3 weeks, while the deeper layers take 4 to 6 weeks to fully settle.
+Because micro tattoos cause minimal skin trauma, they tend to heal much faster than heavy, fully shaded pieces.

 What is the best daily aftercare routine for small ink?

-• Pat dry with a clean paper towel (avoid rubbing with bath towels).
+2. Dry: Pat dry with a clean paper towel; avoid rubbing the skin with coarse bath towels.

-• Apply a very thin layer of specialized tattoo ointment or unscented lotion.
-Less is more!
+3. Moisturize: Apply an ultra-thin layer of specialized tattoo ointment or unscented lotion.

 Can I swim or take a bath after getting a small tattoo?